 2. Practice cognitive defusion

 Cognitive defusion is a technique from Acceptance and Commitment Therapy (ACT) that helps you see thoughts as just words, not facts.
-One approach: mentally add the phrase "I notice I'm having the thought that…" before the intrusive content.
-Another is to imagine the thought written in a silly font, or said in a cartoon voice.
-These exercises sound odd, but they work — they strip the thought of urgency and make it harder to take seriously.
+One approach: mentally add "I notice I'm having the thought thatβ¦" before the intrusive content.
+This connects to the broader toolkit of CBT techniques for distorted thinking.

 3. Allow, don't engage

-Engaging with an intrusive thought — arguing with it, analyzing it, trying to reassure yourself about it — feeds the cycle.
+Engaging with an intrusive thought β arguing with it, analyzing it, trying to reassure yourself about it β feeds the cycle.
 A more effective stance is simply allowing the thought to be present without responding to it.
 Think of it like watching a cloud drift across the sky.
 You notice it.
 You don't have to chase it or push it away.
-It passes on its own timeline.

 4. Ground yourself in the present

 Grounding techniques bring your attention back to right now, which is a useful counterpoint to the mental spiraling intrusive thoughts can trigger.
 Try the 5-4-3-2-1 technique: name five things you can see, four you can touch, three you can hear, two you can smell, one you can taste.
-Physical sensation — placing your feet flat on the floor, holding something cold or warm — can also interrupt the loop.
+For more grounding options, see our guide on mindfulness techniques for anxiety.

 5. Reduce avoidance behavior

-It's natural to want to avoid situations, people, or topics that tend to trigger intrusive thoughts.
+It's natural to want to avoid situations that tend to trigger intrusive thoughts.
 In the short term, avoidance brings relief.
-Long term, it teaches your nervous system that those things are genuinely dangerous — which makes the thoughts more persistent.
-Gradually and gently exposing yourself to triggers (ideally with professional support in more severe cases) is one of the most effective long-term strategies.
+Long term, it teaches your nervous system that those things are genuinely dangerous β which makes the thoughts more persistent.

 What Doesn't Help

 A few well-intentioned approaches tend to backfire.
-Seeking constant reassurance from others ("Do you think I'm a bad person?") temporarily reduces anxiety but reinforces the belief that the thought is dangerous and needs to be resolved.
+Seeking constant reassurance from others temporarily reduces anxiety but reinforces the belief that the thought is dangerous.
 Trying to replace the thought with a "good" thought is another form of suppression.
 And reviewing the thought over and over, trying to understand its meaning, typically deepens distress rather than easing it.

 Talking About It Helps